-Currently, using all of the available data sources described above, toxicity weights are available for 429 of 612 chemicals and chemical categories on the 2002 TRI Chemical List.
-Chemicals with toxicity weights account for over 99% of the reported pounds for all on-site releases in 2002.
+Currently, using all of the available data sources described above, toxicity weights are available for 429 of 611 chemicals and chemical categories on the 2005 TRI Chemical List.
+Chemicals with toxicity weights account for over 99% of the reported pounds for all on-site releases in 2005.
 The Indicator Elements are recomputed for all years in the TRI database on an annual basis in order to incorporate revisions to the reporting data.
+However, only reporting years 1996 through 2005 are available in RSEI Version 2.1.5.
+Data for reporting years 1988 through 1995 are available upon request.

-Toxicity weights for individual chemicals and chemical categories are presented in Technical Appendix A.
+Toxicity weights for individual chemicals and chemical groups are presented in Technical Appendix A.

-4.4 How Indicator Toxicity Weightings Differ from EPCRA Section 313 Criteria
+4.5 How Indicator Toxicity Weightings Differ from EPCRA Section 313 Criteria